The categories ${\mathcal T}^c$ and ${\mathcal T}^b_c$ determine each other: Introduction

-From the perspective of the Oberwolfach discussion this is still unsatisfactory: in the special case where $\ct=\D(R)$, the derived category of a noetherian ring, the recipe tells us how to pass from
+From the perspective of the Oberwolfach discussion this is still unsatisfactory: in the special case where $\ct=\D(\Mod R)$, the derived category of a coherent ring, the recipe tells us how to pass from

 But the metrics are defined in terms of the preferred equivalence class of {\it t}--structures on $\ct$.
 As presented, the metrics depend on the embedding into $\ct$.

 Hence it becomes interesting to see when we can construct the metrics intrinsically, without reference to $\ct$.
 It turns out we can always do this.
 More precisely: the recipe of Definitions~\ref{D0.13} and \ref{D0.17} works in general, to give the metric on $\big[\ct^b_c\big]\op$ in Proposition~\ref{P0.29}(ii).
 There is also an intrinsic description of the metric on $\ct^c$ used in Proposition~\ref{P0.29}(i), we will see it in Definition~\ref{D22.103}(i) and Remark~\ref{R22.105.5}, but it isn't the recipe given in Remark~\ref{R0.5}.
 For the metric of Remark~\ref{R0.5} to agree with the metric in Proposition~\ref{P0.29}(i) we will need to assume $\ct$ weakly approximable, see Proposition~\ref{P22.109}.